In 2022, tuition for full-time students at Northeastern University was $59,100 a year.

-Northeastern University is a private, nonprofit institution, so it has the same tuition for residents of Massachusetts as it does for residents from other states.
+Northeastern University is a private, nonprofit institution, which means it has the same tuition for students from Massachusetts as it does for students who live in other states.

 Public colleges and universities receive funding from the state government.
 Public, state schools can offer lower tuition for students who meet the requirements for in-state residency.

-Room and board at Northeastern is $17,480 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $9,570.
+Housing and campus dining at Northeastern is $18,440 a year.
+This number includes the cost of living in dorms or other on-campus housing, plus a meal plan that allows you to eat in the Northeastern's on-campus cafeterias and dining halls.
+Students who live off campus but would like to be able to eat in the campus dining can choose to be on a meal plan.
+The cost of a mean plan, or board-only, is $9,570.

 |Total Estimated Costs|

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

 In 2022, 6,722 of the 20,337 undergrads enrolled received financial aid.
 Northeastern meets 87.6% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $53,063 a year.
 Around 49.7% of Northeastern undergrads take out student loans to cover any remaining costs.
 Northeastern graduates who have student loans graduate with an average of $30,624 of student loan debt.